-The Resin Obsession deep pour epoxy mixes two parts resin to one part hardener.
+Our favorite deep pour epoxy mixes two parts resin to one part hardener.
 Measure out the appropriate amounts of both parts and combine.

-⭐️ Bonus: If you’re a resin novice, learn how to mix resin in five easy steps.
+⭐️ BONUS: If you’re a resin novice, learn how to mix resin in five easy steps.

 Step 6: Pour into the mold